Ancient Imitations of Roman Coins -- References

 The Richborough Hoard of 'Radiates", 1931, by Harold Mattingly and W.P.D.
 Stebbing, ANS NNM No. 80, published 1938, is a small format monograph with 225 coins illustrated on 15 page plates, the last of which shows similar dark ages coins.
 Again, the dates are not trustworthy, but quite of few barbarous radiates are illustrated.

 If you want to see lots of photos of a wide variety of barbarous radiates, the task will be difficult.
 Some obscure hoard publications have many imitations, but usually not from a wide range of the possible styles.
-The Cunetio Treasure by Edward Besley and Roger Bland has many barbarous radiates, but of rather consistent style (and, the book is hard to find and expensive).
+The Cunetio Treasure by Edward Besley and Roger Bland has many barbarous radiates, but of rather consistent style (and, the book is hard).

 Sources consisting primarily of photographs.